 The IRS is not interested in punishing those who fail to pay – they would much rather have the money.
 As a result, you may be able to work out installment plans or other payment schedules that reduce your penalties.

 In a small gesture of goodwill, when the failure-to-file and the failure-to-pay penalty both apply to the same month, the failure-to-file penalty is lowered by the amount of the failure-to-pay penalty.
 However, the minimum penalties still apply in that case.

-The takeaway message: make sure that you file your federal taxes on time.
+Make sure that you file your federal taxes on time.
 If there is a legitimate reason that you cannot, get an approved extension as soon as possible, make the necessary payment of estimated taxes, then work out payment terms with the IRS to minimize any damage.

 Dream of evading taxes and fleeing to a far-off foreign beach if you want to, but remember that it is only a dream.
 It does not work that way in real life.